lmammino/flickr-set-get/README.md

 ## Programmatic API

-Developers can integrate part of the code into their own apps.
-Here's a small documentation to get you going in this case.
+Developers can integrate part of the code into their own apps (want to build a GUI for this command line app? :P) Here's a small documentation to get you going in these cases.

 If you install the package as a dependency into an existing project (`npm install --save flickr-set-get`) you can require it's main module: